 The specific kind of exercise you choose should depend on your fitness goals.
 However, if your primary fitness goal is weight loss, it might help to know both cardio and resistance training are effective for blood sugar regulation and weight loss.

 In general, a cardio workout burns more fat during the workout.
-Resistance training elevates our metabolism for longer post-workout and is better for building muscle, both of which can increase the amount of calories you burn outside your workout.
-As a general recommendation, it’s best to incorporate both in your exercise regimen.
+Resistance training elevates our metabolism for longer post-workout and is better for building muscle.
+As a general recommendation, it’s best to incorporate both.

 Intermittent Fasting (Time Restricted Feeding) Is Effective For Regulating Insulin and Blood Sugar